TLA-FLAT/FLAT/docker/flat/README.md

 ## Additional configuration ##

+The Dockerfile contains some global environment variables, which might have to be adapted:
+- ``TOMCAT_TIMEOUT`` gives the timeout (default: ``60 ``seconds) to wait for a Tomcat to startup, if you have a slow/busy machine this might have to be increased
+- ``FLAT_HOST`` the hostname/IP (default: ``localhost``) used to access the FLAT services from the host, if you use the Docker Toolbox you have to change this into the IP assigned to your docker-machine (default: ``192.168.99.100``)

 ### CMD to Dublin Core ###

 CMD is a very flexible metadata format and there is no generic mapping to Dublin Core.
 Fedora Commons does require Dublin Core.
 Place a